Skip to main contentScroll Top

 Overview of Ko Hong.

 From our starting point, our first visit of the day was to be a cave called Kaeo Cave, or "crystal cave".
-So it was towards this cavity that our boatman took us, the opportunity for us to rediscover the islands of this bay, some of which form imposing walls of rock.
-It was then around 10am, but that day, the tide was not yet right to bring the boat in.
-It was only postponed, and we continued our trip.
+It was towards this cavern that our boatman was taking us, giving us the opportunity to rediscover the islands of this bay, some of which form imposing walls of rock.

 We first stop in front of a rocky peak, which the boatman insists on taking a photo of us in front of.
 We know he means well, so we get into the spirit before continuing to the next stop, Ko Hong.